Greece: Peloponnese – 5 nights

 The first hotel will either be in Lagadia or Vitina (dependent on route version chosen) and the last in Dimitsana.
 Transfer times and methods are suggested below.

 Self-drive: The most cost-effective (and time-flexible) way to get to and from the route is to hire a car from the airport, particularly if you plan to include the walk as part of a longer holiday.
+Driving in Greece is not hard and signs are dual ‘language’.
 Otherwise…

 Return: Short pre-booked taxi to Tripoli then bus to Athens, change for bus to airport (3 hrs) OR pre-booked taxi to Corinth railway station then train to Athens centre, change for train to airport (3½ hrs) OR pre-booked taxi the whole way (2½ hrs)